hantsy/spring-reactive-sample/docs/data-neo4j.md

 }
 ```

-To run this application, a running Neo4j server should be provided.
+Before starting this application, make sure there is a running Neo4j server.

-There is a *docker-compose.yaml* file prepared in the root folder of the [spring-reactive-sample](https://github.com/hantsy/spring-reactive-sample) repository.
+There is a *docker-compose.yaml* file in the root folder of the [spring-reactive-sample](https://github.com/hantsy/spring-reactive-sample) repository which is prepared for bootstrapping dependent servers.

 Simply, run the following command to serve a Neo4j instance  in the Docker container.

 ```bash
 docker-compose up neo4j